 The WULA decision will be issued separate from the Part 2 Amendment Application and will only follow on the outcome of the environmental process.
-In the event that the WULA decision recommends something different to what is presented in this re-evaluation, the Applicant will have the option to amend the environmental authorisation (EA) to comply with the WULA specifications or alternatively update and incorporate such requirements with the Environmental Management Plan (EMP).
+In the event that the WULA decision recommends something different to what is presented in this re-evaluation, the Holder of the EA will have the option to amend the environmental authorisation (EA) to comply with the WULA specifications or alternatively update and incorporate such requirements with the Environmental Management Plan (EMP).